cpoulinn/starter-hugo-academic/content/authors/carina-poulin/_index.md

 I can help you with:

 * Setting up a new lab or updating an old one
-* Student and postdoc training (for lab work, communications, etc.)
+* Student and postdoc training (lab work, communications, etc.)
 * Data analysis
 * Preparing figures
 * Writing scientific articles